Nattle-beem/Python101/README.md

 EP.2 about GUI

-EP.3 sing up and use GITHUB
+EP.3 sign up and use GITHUB